-While professionals look for better prospects in competitor companies, it is the responsibility of the human resource department to retain their employees.
+While professionals look for better prospects in competitor companies, the human resource department has the responsibility to retain their best employees.
 The median tenure for workers aged 25 to 34 is 3.2 years.
 How does your employee tenure compare?
-And how can your HR department achieve this?
-DO you have a great website design?
+And how can your HR department achieve or exceed this?
+Does your staffing agency have the best website design?
+Does your company website generate applications?
+Is your hiring process up to scratch?
 Follow these best practice employee retention strategies of 2020 and things should improve.

 Hire Right Person For The Right Job